HariomRajChauhan/cpp-project/README.md

 # LIPI Documentation

-Welcome to the language documentation!
-This guide will help you understand how to write and execute code in our language.
+Welcome to the LIPI documentation!
+This guide will help you understand how to write and execute code in LIPI language.

 ## Basic Syntax

 ### Program Structure

 A program is a sequence of statements, each ending with a semicolon.
+...
 plaintext
 statement1;
 statement2;